-The Civics Tree can be reached from the Choose Civic menu or by opening the Left Tray Menu by pressing the L1 button, then pressing X button to select the civics icon.
+The Civics Tree can be reached from the Choose Civic menu or by opening the Left Tray Menu by pressing B button, then pressing A to select the civics icon.

 THE CULTURE VICTORY

 If you aim to be the cultural epicenter of the world, this is the victory for you.
 The first civilization to possess a total number of Visiting Tourists that exceeds the Domestic Tourists of each other civilization in the game wins the Culture Victory.